cjriggio/DrawDowns/README.md

 ## The Process
 I pulled one year of stock data via Yahoo Finance for Domino's Pizza (DPZ) from 11/1/2018 to 11/1/2019 using **pandas_datareader.web**.

 Please note that this method does not work on Pandas 0.25.
-If you are using the most recent version of Pandas and you want to pull stock data from Yahoo Finacnce using this method you will have to do the followng:
+If you are using the most recent version of Pandas and you want to pull stock data from Yahoo Finance using this method you will have to do the followng:
 ```python
 pip install "pandas<0.25.0"
 ```